 As well as being home to an array of wildlife, the land is farmed, with both sheep and cattle residing on the estate.
 There is rich cultural history here, dating back to prehistoric times as well as some geological wonders including a fossilised tree, that was formed in a lava flow some 50 million years ago.

-Derryguaig Smiddy sits on the south side of Loch na Keal, in an elevated position with far reaching views over the loch and island of Eorsa, while The Dorran and Fisherman's Bothy are some 8 miles to the south, with views of Loch Scridain.
+Derryguaig Smiddy sits on the south side of Loch na Keal, in an elevated position with far reaching views over the loch and island of Eorsa.
+Balmeanach Farmhouse enjoys a similar setting just past the Gribun cliffs on Loch na Keal, while Fisherman's Bothy, Old Post Office and Kilfinichen House are some 8 miles to the south, with views of Loch Scridain.

-Nearest village: Derryguaig Smiddy is 20 minutes drive from Salen (8 miles) while Fisherman's Bothy and The Dorran are around a 35 minute drive from the villages of Bunessan, Craignure and Salen
+Nearest village: Derryguaig Smiddy is 20 minutes drive from Salen (8 miles), Balmeanach Farmhouse 12 miles from Salen, while Fisherman's Bothy and the Old Post Office are around a 35 minute drive from the villages of Bunessan, Craignure and Salen

-Drive to ferry terminal at Craignure: Derryguaig Smiddy 35 minutes (via Salen); Fisherman's Bothy and The Dorran are a 35 minute drive (via Glen More)
+Drive to ferry terminal at Craignure: Derryguaig Smiddy 35 minutes (via Salen); Balmeanach Farmhouse 45 minutes (via Salen); Fisherman's Bothy and the Old Post Office are a 35 minute drive (via Glen More)

 Map and Directions